Part V. Certification Criteria

 7. For each Virginia location, the total number of students who completed or graduated from the school as of the end of the last academic year and the total number and percentage of students who completed or graduated from each program offered by the school as of the end of the last academic year; and

-1. The standards for academic credit or course completion given for experience;
+1. The standards for academic credit or course completion given for experience; and

-2. The criteria for acceptance of transfer credit where applicable;
+2. The criteria for acceptance of transfer credit where applicable.

-E. The postsecondary school shall maintain records on all enrolled students.
+D. The postsecondary school shall maintain records on all enrolled students.
 At a minimum, these records shall include:

 2. An original agreement titled "Student Enrollment Agreement" signed by the student and an authorized representative of the school.
-The use of electronic signatures is permissible so long as the use complies with § 59.1-479 of the Code of Virginia.
+The use of electronic signatures is permissible so long as the use complies with § 59.1-483 of the Code of Virginia.
 A copy of the completed enrollment agreement shall be given to the student upon execution.

 a.
 At the time of enrollment, the agreement shall contain, at a minimum:

-(1) Student name, address, and phone number;
+(1) Student name, address, and telephone number;

-(2) Institution name, address, and phone number;
+(2) Institution name, address, and telephone number;

-(4) Estimated cost of all institutional charges and fees including tuition, fees, equipment charges, supplies, textbooks, and uniforms;
+(4) Estimated cost of all institutional charges and fees, including tuition, fees, equipment charges, supplies, textbooks, and uniforms;

 (6) A labeled section titled "STUDENT'S RIGHT TO CANCEL" that shall provide the terms for cancellation.
 Specifically: